equinor/farfetched-actions/README.md

 * **azure-client-id**
 The Client ID of the ServicePrincipal.
 * **azure-resource-id**
-The Resource Group ID where the artifact should be deployed to.
+The Resource ID where the artifact should be deployed to.
+Note that this doesn't have anything to do with resource groups, but the app registration that hosts the desired environment (CI/QA or PROD).
+For CI/QA it is most likely `5a842df8-3238-415d-b168-9f16a6a6031b` and for PROD it is most likely `97978493-9777-4d48-b38a-67b0b9cd88d2`.

 Example (`deploy` here is a _job_ in a GitHub workflow)
 ```